kumarasinghe/page-press/page-press/README.md

         'sp'            // language
     )

 PagePress will read the .lang file and fill the placeholder with the specified spanish value.
+If you do not specify the language in `res.render()`.
+Not specifying a language in `res.ender()` will make PagePress use `default` fields in the language file to fill html placeholders.